NaMgAl-Studio/BitCoin_byPython/README.md

 python build_exe.py --all --clean
 ```

-The executables will be created in the `dist/` directory:
+The executables will be created in the `dist/` directory.

+## Python Executables
 - `bitcoind-py` — Bitcoin node server
 - `bitcoin-cli-py` — RPC command-line client
 - `bitcoin-wallet-py` — Wallet management tool